Alexander-Pop/registration-module-using-PHP-and-MYSQL/README.md

 The project is a registration system for people.
 It is developed using PHP and MYSQL.
-The database can befound under the database directory.
+The database can be found under the database directory.
 The table structure
 /////////////////////////////////